VictorWang712/Note/docs/science_research/OPP/lecture_5.md

   - Returns section for the return values.
   - A raises section for possible errors. (*Optional*)

-Even a well-thought-out identifier name can sometimes lead to confusion.
-Documentation can help further clarify the purpose of an identifier.
+Even meticulously chosen identifier names may occasionally cause confusion.
+Documentation serves to further elucidate their purpose.

-If a source file is large, the concept of "**Table of Contents**" can be used to organise the content into sections.
+For extensive source files, employing a "**Table of Contents**" can effectively organise the content into coherent sections.

-Explain what your code does in comments:
+Use comments to elucidate the functionality of your code:

-- Readers are generally interested in two types of information:
+- Readers typically seek two types of information:
-  - **What the code does**: This should be described in comments.
+  - **What the code accomplishes**: This should be articulated in comments.
-  - **How the code works**: The code itself should convey this information.
+  - **How the code operates**: The code itself should communicate this information.
-- Never try to explain **HOW** your code works in a comment: it's better to write the code so that its **functionality** is obvious.
-It's a waste of time to explain poorly written code.
-Generally, comments should describe **WHAT** your code does, not **HOW**.
+- Avoid explaining **how** your code operates in comments; instead, write code whose **functionality** is self-evident.
+Explaining poorly written code is inefficient.
+Typically, comments should describe **what** your code achieves, not **how**.

 ## Summary

-The intelligibility of code can be improved by:
+Code clarity can be enhanced through:

 - Choosing identifier names wisely.
 - Using **atomic commits** in version control.
 - Relying on tests as a form of documentation for **usage and expected behaviour** of a module.
-- Documenting only **what** is being done by the code and letting the code describe how it is being done.
+- Documenting solely **what** the code accomplishes, allowing the code itself to illustrate **how** it operates.

-If a code is easy to understand, more people will be able to fix, extend and reuse it.
+If code is comprehensible, it becomes more accessible for others to debug, extend, and repurpose.

-Maintainability also depends on factors such as external dependencies, software architecture, etc.
+Maintainability is also influenced by factors such as external dependencies, software architecture, and related considerations.

-**Others** can fix, extend, and reuse your code if it is easy to understand.
+**Others** can debug, extend, and repurpose your code if it is comprehensible.

-After a few months or years, you will become the **others** and will need help to understand your own code.
+After several months or years, you may find yourself among the **others**, requiring assistance to comprehend your own code.

-Making things easier to understand often brings **greater clarity** to your own thoughts.
+Enhancing comprehensibility often leads to **greater clarity** in one's own understanding.

-If you are not satisfied with an identifier name or code structure, it is useful to **cross-examine** the code-generating agent and find more convincing solutions.
+If dissatisfied with an identifier name or code structure, it is beneficial to **critically evaluate** the code-generating agent and identify more effective solutions.